-Performance, asset allocation, and cash flows of nearly 90 large defined contribution plans representing more than $140 billion in assets are tracked in the Callan DC Index™.
+Performance, asset allocation, and cash flows of over 90 large defined contribution plans representing approximately $140 billion in assets are tracked in the Callan DC Index™.

-DC Plans Manage to Stay Positive in the Second Quarter
+DC Plans Endure Significant Declines in the Third Quarter

-Still, since the Index’s inception, the average corporate DB plan has outperformed DC plans by 0.66% annually.
-In contrast, TDFs (as measured by the Average 2035 Fund) have slightly underperformed both DB and DC over the long-term.
+Since the Index’s inception in 2006, the average corporate DB plan has outperformed DC plans by 80 basis points annually.
+Conversely, target date funds (as measured by the Average 2035 Fund) have underperformed both DB and DC plans since inception.